n2ygk/puppet-pingfederate/README.md

 ## Compatibility

+This module has only been tested with Puppet 4.

 This module has been tested with PingFederate 8.x - 9.1 and related social adapters (in progress).

 ## Table of Contents